 - Add the onion, carrots and celery.
 Saute about 10 minutes.

-- Add the water, tomatoes, paste, tamari or soy sauce, lemon juice, herb seasoning, agave, garlic granules, salt, pepper and lentils.
+- Add the water, tomatoes, paste, tamari or soy sauce, lemon juice, herb seasoning, sweetener, garlic granules, salt, pepper and lentils.
 Stir to combine.

 - Stir in the collard greens.